 Communicating with employees is critical—as is how you communicate with them, especially in today’s world of remote and hybrid work.
 Having an effective internal communications strategy and plan can help prevent confusion and mistakes from happening in your contact center.

-Although improving internal communication and team coordination may feel like an overwhelming task, there are some simple steps you can take to help employees feel connected—even if they engage in contact center work from home.
+Although improving internal communication and team coordination may feel like an overwhelming task, there are some simple steps you can take to help employees feel connected—even if they work from home.

 What Is Internal Communication?